Haquor/haquor.pw/content/posts/2016-02-26-redirect-io-shell.markdown

 ---
-author: No Content Found
+author: Haquor
 date: 2016-02-26 04:49:52+00:00
 draft: false
-title: redirect i/o shell
+title: Basic Reverse Shell
 type: post
 url: /2016/02/26/redirect-io-shell/
 ---

-building a shell that redirects output to listening system
+Building a shell that redirects output to listening system

 also, need to be able to send commands through the shell.

     #include <string>
     #include <iostream>
     #include <cstdio>